KLM names aircraft after Jasper National Park

 “Parks Canada is honoured by this dedication, which showcases the reputation of Jasper National Park and the larger Rocky Mountain UNESCO World Heritage Site,” says Alan Fehr, Field Unit Superintendent for Jasper National Park.
 “Jasper is a special place and we invite Canadians and visitors from around the world to experience and learn more about this incredible natural and cultural area.”

-“With the numerous natural reserves and parks in this country, we would need a 100+ B 777 fleet to highlight all that Canada has to offer to travelers” says Jean-Noel Rault, Vice-President and General Manager AIR FRANCE KLM in Canada.
-“We are proud to be honoring Jasper National Park following the May 2015 opening of our fifth gateway in Canada: Edmonton.”
+“With the numerous natural reserves and parks in this country, we would need a 100+ B 777 fleet to highlight all that Canada has to offer to travellers” says Jean-Noel Rault, Vice-President and General Manager AIR FRANCE KLM in Canada.
+“We are proud to be honouring Jasper National Park following the May 2015 opening of our fifth gateway in Canada: Edmonton.”

 “This is a real compliment from KLM as well as a commitment to Edmontonians, northern Albertans and western Canadians,” says Tom Ruth, President and CEO of Edmonton International Airport.
 “The majestic Northern Rocky Mountains and all the breathtaking natural beauty of Jasper National Park are just a short way from Edmonton and are now easily accessible via KLM, a highly regarded international airline with a network of over 120 destinations in Europe, Africa and the Middle East.”